Minnesota Court Records

 The person should carry along all necessary files and also maintain copies of all the papers.

-How Does Minnesota Divorce Mediation Work
+How Does Minnesota Divorce Mediation Work?

 Before bringing a divorce case to court, all Minnesota couples that do not have a history of spousal abuse are expected to go for some ADR (alternative dispute resolution).
 Mediation is one form of ADR that has a high success rate in the state.
 A neutral third party also referred to as the mediator, will sit down with the couple and attempt to resolve them.
 This helps as it helps to reduce costs compared to a court divorce substantially.